mysociety/alaveteli/docs/installing/manual_install.md

 One of the cron jobs refers to a script at `/etc/init.d/alaveteli-alert-tracks`.
 This is an init script, which can be generated from the `config/alert-tracks-debian.example` template.
-This script sends out emails to users subscribed to updates from the site – known as [`tracks`]({{ page.baseurl }}/docs/installing/email/#tracks-mail) – when there is something new matching their interests.
+This script sends out emails to users subscribed to updates from the site – known as [`tracks`]({{ page.baseurl }}/docs/installing/email/#tracks-mail) – when there is something new matching their interests

 **Template Variables:**